-Each term, every class goes on three Educational visits.
+Each term, every class goes on two Educational visits.
 These visits provide a fun and valuable learning experience which will link with teaching back at school.
 This was highlighted as a strong feature of our school by OFSTED on their last visit.
-Currently, we are unable to go on any educational visits, however, we have arranged virtual visits to continue learning and experiencing educational content outside of the classroom.

 Have a look at some visits that we have been on in the Foundation Stage recently.

 In Reception the children start the journey into reading and spelling.
-We follow the Letters and Sounds programme, working through six phases.
-In Reception we cover the first three phases, preparing the children for the next three phases in Key Stage One.
+We follow the ‘Little Wandle Letters and Sounds Revised’ programme, learning the link between the sounds in words and how these are written down.
+In Reception we cover phases two, three and four, preparing the children for phase five in Year One.

 The Reception Programme Overview shows the progression of the sounds and the tricky words that we teach term by term.